-During the nine months, the Company paid management fees of \$77,536 to the Manager (September 30, 2019 - \$52,200).
+During the six month period, the Company paid management fees of \$57,688 (September 30, 2020 - \$93,190) to the Manager.

-These related party transactions are in the normal course of operations and are measured at fair market value.
-Some related party transactions are measured at the exchange amount, which is the amount of consideration established and agreed to by the related parties.
+These related party transactions are in the normal course operations and are measured at the exchange amount, which is the amount of consideration established and agreed to by the related parties.

-Notes to Interim Unaudited Financial Statements Nine Month Period Ended September 30, 2020
+Notes to Interim Unaudited Financial Statements For the Nine Month Period Ended September 30, 2021